HrPeanut/shared-enum-cpp/README.md

 # Shared Enum and Bitfield Types
 This library provides classes for enum values that are shared between multiple enums.
-This allows for importing enums to namespace, when a enum name is shared by multiple classes
+This allows for importing enums to namespace, when a enum name is shared by multiple classes.

+This library is inspired by [glbinding](https://github.com/cginternals/glbinding)'s `SharedBitfield`.

 # Usage
 ```cpp